 Tips For Feeling Lonely & Calming a Lonely Heart

-Loneliness is one of the most common human emotions, but that doesn’t make it easier to explain or understand.
+Loneliness is one of the most common human emotions, but that doesn’t make it easy to explain or understand.
 You can feel alone even if you’re in a crowded room.
 You can be a very social person, surrounded by loving relationships, and still feel lonely at the end of the day.

 Whatever your reasons for feeling lonely, you’re not alone in those feelings.
 And you can find ways to better understand, manage, and heal from the pain of loneliness.